noqms/noqms/README.md

 a more robust system.
 The alternative can sometimes mean long weekends for IT and recovering lost or corrupt data because of an unforeseen slowdown somewhere in the system that caused cascading failures.

+One benefit of not having a centralized queue - and of the framework being capable of instantiation any number of microservices locally and within the same process (not the intended production scenario) - is that debugging the microservices is now nearly back to "not harder" than traditional models.
+The examples and tests demonstrate how to instantiate one or more microservices from your own external process.

 [Examples](https://github.com/noqms/noqms-examples) and [Tests](https://github.com/noqms/noqms-tests) for this framework
 reside in sibling projects.